obokhove/EagreEUEID20202023/potflowVP/readme.md

 $$+\dfrac12W\dfrac{H_0^2}{h^n}(\psi^{n+1/2}\hat{\phi}_z+\varphi^{n+1/2}_z)^2 \bigg]{\rm d}z
 \bigg]{\rm d}x {\rm d}y.$$

-# SP1 test: one soliton
+## SP1 test: one soliton

 To do: write down (dimensional) expressions.
+Strategy (since what I have seen is incomprehensible): use one for BL-system (dimensionless) and then scale back to dimensional case.

-# SP2 test: two interacting solitons
+## SP2 test: two interacting solitons

 To do: write down (dimensional) expressions.

-# SP3 test: three interacting solitons
+## SP3 test: three interacting solitons

 To do: write down (dimensional) expressions.